Home > GPU

 Power

 Another advantage of the 4080 Super is the lower power amount required to power it.
 In fact, it’s rated for 255W less, as it is rated for 320W of board power.
-Whilst the 5090 jumps up all the way up to 575W, a massive power requirement that is not going to be cheap to run.
+Whilst the 5090 jumps up all the way up to 575W, it is a massive power requirement that is not going to be cheap to run.

 It will also have quite an impact on the power requirements of your gaming PC, as you have to consider the best PSU to fit it with.
-All of these will affect your budget and consideration of which to fit; not an insignificant decision and one that will definitely need some mulling over.
+All of these will affect your budget and consideration of which to fit; it is not an insignificant decision and one that will definitely need some mulling over.

 Price difference